-The RISD Museum was founded on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.
+The RISD Museum believes that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.

 The RISD Museum provides free access to digital images of public domain materials in the collection for any purpose.
 We want our collection, scholarship, and interpretive content to be accessed, distributed, and reused by everyone.

-The Museum Board of Governors provides oversight of the RISD Museum on behalf of RISD’s Board of Trustees and assists and supports the Museum in fulfilling its mission to acquire, preserve, exhibit, and interpret works of art and design representing diverse cultures from ancient times to the present.
+The Museum Board of Governors and Fine Arts Committee provides oversight of the RISD Museum on behalf of RISD’s Board of Trustees and assists and supports the Museum in fulfilling its mission to acquire, preserve, exhibit, and interpret works of art and design representing diverse cultures from ancient times to the present.

 You belong here.
 We aspire to create an accessible and inclusive place for all.
 Share your experience with us at email@example.com.
 See our staff directory for additional ways to get in touch.